dwrolvink/Linux/material-shell/readme.md

 An alternative way is opening a terminal, typing `xprop | grep 'CLASS'`, hit enter, and then click on the window of interest.
 The wmclass will then be the second value that is returned.

 ![](img/4.png)

+# 3- Fixes
+This section has a list of people who reported problems, and how they described they fixed it.

+### Constant crashes on Ubuntu 20.04
+> I previously had a problem with material shell on ubuntu 20.04.
+Every few minutes it crashed.
+I (at least for me) found a fix, which is to install GNOME session and use that instead of the default Ubuntu one (`sudo apt install -y gnome-session`).